 National Institute on Aging, CNPRC Aged Monkey Colony

 The National Institute on Aging (NIA), a division of the National Institutes of Health, supports research on aging rhesus monkeys at multiple National Primate Research Centers including the CNPRC.
-The CNPRC NIA Colony of geriatric rhesus macaques (≥19 years) has approximately 42 animals, and is managed and supported for use by investigators in aging research.
+The CNPRC NIA Colony of geriatric rhesus macaques (≥19 years) is managed and supported for use by investigators in aging research.
 The NIA Colony and all geriatric monkeys at the CNPRC participate in semi-annual assessments by the veterinary staff (e.g., physical examination, clinical pathology) to ensure overall health and to monitor for potential age-related complications.
 The Colony Management and Research Services staff also track eligible animals in the CNPRC breeding corrals for potential recruitment to the NIA Colony at 19 years of age.

 This program aims to: